osmandemiroz/truthstack/README.md

 - **Haptic Feedback**: Subtle vibrations enhance the user experience
 - **Progress Tracking**: See how many questions you've gone through
 - **Automatic Reshuffling**: Questions reshuffle when you reach the end
+- **Language Switching**: Easy language toggle with globe icon in the app bar

 ## Design Philosophy 🎨